 Contrastingly, Chinese manufacturers like Xiaomi and Huawei are gaining traction by launching cheap Android handsets at entry level.
 Google has also started collaborating with Indian manufacturers to roll out Android handsets that cost less than USD 100.

 As the market leader in semi-conductor chips and the largest global manufacturer of ﬂat display screens, Samsung has indeed come a long way from its humble beginnings of 1938.
 In 2012, it officially replaced Nokia as the world’s biggest mobile manufacturer by shipping 93.5 million handsets compared to Nokia’s 82.7 million handsets.
 But Samsung faces some tough challenges.

 A critical challenge is to become a truly, global iconic brand that resonates strongly with global consumers and stakeholders.
 The company needs to enhance its brand architecture, portfolio, identities, and work on strengthening the emotional elements.

-In its smartphone business, which has been the driver of overall handset sales, it faces a resurgent Apple with a hugely successful iPhone 6 launch in 2014.
+In its smartphone business, which has been the driver of overall handset sales, it faces a resurgent Apple with a hugely successful iPhone 7 and 7 Plus launch in 2016.
 Not only is the premium handset segment becoming more competitive, Samsung also faces increasing competition from Xiaomi, Huawei and Google at the lower end of the handset market.